A teacher forgot to exit a Zoom call with a student. That’s when her racist rant started, his family says.

 First, Newman allegedly described writing and sending an email to teachers and administrators, “in which she repeatedly mocked and denigrated Ms. Stokes.”

-Then, in the recording, Newman said: “The family is a piece of sh*t, they are Black, they are Black," before suggesting Stokes and her son are lazy.
+Then, in the recording, Newman said: “The family is a piece of s---, they are Black, they are Black,” before suggesting Stokes and her son are lazy.

-She continued, “Your son has learned to lie to everybody and make excuses ...
-Since you’ve taught him to make excuses that nothing is his fault.
+She continued, “Your son has learned to lie to everybody and make excuses. … Since you’ve taught him to make excuses that nothing is his fault.
 This is what Black people do.”

 Newman was still ranting when Stokes says she called the school principal to alert him about the incident.
 The teacher only left the Zoom after a school employee called her to ask if she had made racist and profane remarks about Stokes and her son, which she denied, the claim states.

 Garcia said Newman was suspended hours later.
-He added that the school offered Stokes and her son counseling, which the family allegedly declined.
-Gehlawat said the school sent out someone to Stokes’s home to get a copy of the recording.
+He added that the school offered Stokes and her son counseling, which the family reportedly declined.
+Gehlawat said the school sent someone to Stokes’s home to get a copy of the recording.

 The school announced the teacher’s resignation at a Feb.
-5 press conference, the Antelope Valley Press reported.
+5 news conference, the Antelope Valley Press reported.

-“Our investigation is limited in that the teacher is no longer with the district so as you can imagine her cooperation is non-existent.”
-Garcia said.
+“Our investigation is limited in that the teacher is no longer with the district, so as you can imagine her cooperation is nonexistent,” Garcia said.
 “With her not at the district, we have no recourse at this point.”

 Gehlawat, whose office filed the claim on Thursday, said Stokes does not believe the district’s actions were sufficient and worries that her son will not have a “fair shake” at the school after Newman allegedly sent emails denigrating her and her son to teachers and administrators.